 At the entrance to the study, 7% of men had low testosterone and 15% of women were postmenopausal, with a quarter of women classified as postmenopausal at any point of follow-up.

-A baseline of the mean BMD for the entire cohort was from 1,138 to 0,833 total of the body in the femoral neck and 1,055 in the lumbar spine.
+A baseline of the median BMD for the entire cohort was from 1,138 to total 0,833 in the femoral neck and 1,055 in the lumbar spine.

-BMD of the lower femoral neckwas also associated with increased exposure to tenofovir, increased age, lack of physical activity, low testosterone or post-menopausal status, vitamin D insufficiency status and co-infection with HCV.
+BMD of the lower femoral neck was also associated with increased exposure to tenofovir, increased age, lack of physical activity, low testosterone or post-menopausal status, vitamin D insufficiency and co-infection with HCV.

 Protective factors included in view of the longer duration of treatment with an integrase inhibitor and a higher body mass index (BMI).